-Students on the SEND list will be receiving support at Wave 2 and Wave 3 levels of intervention.
+Support of students on the SEND list may include support at Wave 2 and Wave 3 levels of intervention.
 In line with this, any student on the list will:

-- Have an individual educational plan (IEP) that may include a provision map/and or learning passport written that will include information on the individual student need's, strategies and resources in place to support the student, student targets to support their own learning and time-limited review dates for mapping progress.
+- When appropriate have an individual educational plan (IEP) that may include a provision map/and or learning passport written that will include information on the individual student needs, strategies and resources in place to support the student, student targets to support their own learning and time-limited review dates for mapping progress.
 This plan will be developed with the involvement of staff, student, parents and a named Keyworker or Assistant Educational Psychologist (if applicable) - If the Academy has key workers they will support staff, the student and their family towards achieving pre-agreed outcomes for the student.
 The Keyworker will keep an ongoing record of the student's progress that will include information on staff, student and family interactions and map ongoing progress towards set goals/outcomes.
-It is the keyworker's responsibility to maintain the student's provision Plan/Student Passport and to amend where/when required. - Have a bespoke timetable/programme of interventions that will be regularly reviewed through the assess, plan, do, review process. - Have their progress reviewed within planned timescales with movement both onto and off the list based on sound judgements resulting from the assess, plan, do review process.
+It is the key worker's responsibility to maintain the student's provision Plan/Student Passport and to amend where/when required. - If appropriate, have a bespoke timetable/programme of interventions that will be regularly reviewed through the assess, plan, do, review process. - Have their progress reviewed within planned timescales with movement both onto and off the list based on sound judgements resulting from the assess, plan, do review process.

 This will be done in conjunction with all stakeholders.
 If differing opinions should arise on the placement of a student on/off the register, the final judgement will lie with the SENDCO.
-It should be noted that if at any time, following discussion with the SENDCO a parent is in disagreement with decisions taken, they should request a copy of the Academy's complaints procedure and follow those guidelines.
+It should be noted that if at any time, following discussion with the SENDCO a parent disagrees with decisions taken, they should request a copy of the Academy's complaints procedure and follow those guidelines.